Visiting Mosteiro Pálacio Nacional de Mafra: 14 Top Attractions

 The irony is that the royal apartments were hardly ever occupied.
 João V and his queen spent little time here, and the palace was only really popular with those members of the royal family who enjoyed stalking game in the nearby Tapada de Mafra hunting grounds.
 King João VI did reside here throughout 1806-07, but fled to Brazil ahead of advancing French troops in 1808, taking most of the furniture and all the valuables with him.
 For the most part, what you see today at this popular tourist attraction are recreations of the rooms refurbished with what was left behind.
 Besides the palace, some of the rooms and halls in the monastery are open to the public as is the splendid basilica.

-Consecrated in 1730, the magnificent domed basilica is the central point of the main façade.
-Designed by German architect Johann Friedrich Ludwig, who drew on inspiration from St. Peter's Church in the Vatican and the Jesus Church in Rome, this is the first church dome ever built in Portugal, and was later used as model for the building of the Basilica da Estrela in Lisbon.
+Consecrated in 1730, the magnificent domed Basilica is the central point of the main façade.
+Designed by German architect Johann Friedrich Ludwig, who drew on inspiration from St. Peter's Church in the Vatican and the Jesus Church in Rome, this is the first church dome ever built in Portugal, and was later used as a model for the building of the Basilica da Estrela in Lisbon.
 The twin 68-meter-high towers soaring over the basilica each hold 58 bells: those in the North tower carillon were wrought in Liège by Nicolau Levache, while those in the South tower were made in Antwerp by Willem Witlockx.
 They are the largest historic carillons in the world.

 The interior makes abundant use of Sintra marble of contrasting colors.
 Adorning the basilica's atrium is a collection of 14 statues of saints carved by members of the Mafra School of Sculpture under the auspices of the Italian master Alessandro Giusti (1715-99).
 This is the finest assembly of Baroque Italian sculpture found outside Italy.